The search for failed supernovae with the Large Binocular Telescope: a new candidate and the failed SN fraction with 11 yr of data: Candidates

 \subsection{N4736-OC1}

 N4736-OC1 is in NGC~4736 at $(\alpha,\delta)=$ (12:51:00.93, +41:08:30.4).
 The calibrated and differential light curve of the source are shown in Figure \ref{fig:n4736-lc}, and the LBT subtraction images are shown in Figure \ref{fig:n4736-sub}.
+The full light-curve data are shown in Table \ref{tab:n4736}.
 The source remained relatively quiescent for the first 8~yr of the survey.
 The source then fades by $\sim$10$^4~\lsun$ over 2~yr in the \textit{BVR}-bands and by $\sim$5$\times10^3~\lsun$ in the $U$-band.
 While there is still some residual flux in the final epochs of LBT data (see the top panel of Fig.~\ref{fig:n4736-lc}), the point source that is present in earlier epochs is clearly absent in the later epochs (see Fig.~\ref{fig:n4736-sub}).
 The source was not flagged as a candidate in the $R$- or $U$-bands because the $\Delta \nu L_\nu$ measured for criterion 1 was slightly less than $10^4~\lsun$ in both bands.
 However, it did satisfy criterion 1 in $B$- and $V$-bands.

 There are unfortunately no \hst~images of the source, limiting our ability to confirm or reject it as a true candidate.
 There is no evidence for a source or dust emission in the available \spitzer~3.6 and 4.5 micron images from MJD 56906 (September 2014) to 58778 (October 2019).
 Light curves extracted at the location of the source in \spitzer~images have an RMS scatter of $\sim$10$^4~\lsun$, slightly below the level of the optical luminosity changes, but with no evidence of systematic flux changes between the earlier and later epochs.
 While we cannot rule out dust converting some of the optical flux into mid-IR flux, it seems unlikely that dust is the driving mechanism for the optical luminosity change.